clj love where you live stamp clj love where you live stamp

 How We DIYed Our Built-In Grill

 This post has been a long time coming.
 Saber Grills sent us one of their 4-burner Elite grills two years ago.
 Shortly after it arrived, I hurt my back and the project was postponed.
-Winter rolled in and the grill, along with cabinets, drawers and doors, sat in our garage for months.
-Then last summer we had to fix a few things with the foundation of our deck (don't hire cheap labor for home improvement) and didn't end up building the grill area until September - just in time for our photo shoot with DIY Magazine (for real, they showed up the same day we installed the countertop and grill).
+Winter rolled in and the grill, along with cabinets, drawers and doors (no longer available in the exact specs at Saber but similar here), sat in our garage for months.
+Then last summer we had to fix a few things with the foundation of our deck (don’t hire cheap labor for home improvement) and didn’t end up building the grill area until September – just in time for our photo shoot with DIY Magazine (for real, they showed up the same day we installed the countertop and grill).

 And since the magazine wanted to show the outdoor area first, we’ve just been sitting on this project for the past 10 months!
 But finally, we can share with you how we built this: